 The essay should be written according to the specifications of the MLA Style Sheet.
 When the sponsor has approved the essay, the student provides the second committee member and the Graduate Coordinator with final copies.
 The essay is defended orally before the committee consisting of the sponsor and one other member of the faculty, at least one of whom must be a tenured associate or full professor.

-First-year students are assigned an individual advisor who will guide them with their choice of courses and will help them with the first steps towards the choice of a research field.
-At the beginning of their second year, depending on their topic of interest, they choose an M.A. sponsor who becomes their main advisor for the second year.
+Incoming students are assigned an individual advisor who will guide them with their choice of courses and will help them with the first steps towards the choice of a research field.
+Once an M.A. essay topic is chosen, the M.A. sponsor becomes the main advisor.

 Master of Arts degree

 The M.A. degree is awarded in October, January and May.
 Please consult with the Graduate Coordinator, Benita Dace, for all questions concerning deadlines for applying.
 In order to get credit for the M.A. essay, students must register for G8092 M.A.
 Essay Direction.

 Doctoral Students with a Master's Degree:

 - Students who have completed the requirements for an appropriate Master’s degree conferred in another division of Columbia or by another regionally accredited institution (or the international equivalent) may be granted two RUs toward the required total of six.
 Departments decide whether the previously completed degree meets Columbia departmental standards.

 - Students who have been granted two RUs toward the total of six are not eligible to receive an M.A. from the Graduate School of Arts and Sciences.

 - Students who have taken graduate-level courses at Columbia before joining their current doctoral program may receive up to 30 points of Transfer Credit, subject to approval by the department.